venkateshraju04/Student-Report-Card-Generator/README.md

 # Student Progress Report Generator
 This Python-based **Student Progress Report Generator** allows educators and administrators to generate progress reports for students based on their scores, attendance, and other performance metrics.
 The tool processes data input in a structured format (e.g., CSV or Excel files) and outputs comprehensive reports for each student.

+A simple gui is made using tkinter, allowing users to add college details like name, logo, address, department etc
 ## Requirements

 - Python 3.6 or above